 Please go to BigQuery in the console:

-If not already selected, please select your project in the "Explorer":
+If not already selected, please select our project in the "Explorer":

 We now want to "Add Data":

-Select "Google Cloud Storage" as data source:
+Select "Google Cloud Storage" as data source and set the path to your webshop_history.csv in your bucket:

-Select "Browse" to be able to navigate to your bucket:
+You can use "Browse" to be able to navigate to your bucket:

 Use this SQL code to derive the dimension table "product" and run the query.